learn-static/foundations-1-html/2-example.md

 In the folder where you saved it, double click on the file to open it in your web browser.
 You should see our super basic page rendered!

+(Alternatively, you can practice in the [WebMaker App](https://webmaker.app/app/) which has boxes for HTML, CSS, and JS that generate a preview in real-time as you edit)

 Notice how the "pointy bracket" markup is not visually displayed.
 The semantic annotations represented by the HTML markup is translated into distinctive display styles by your browser.